Goodness of Pronunciation Pipelines for OOV Problem: CONCLUSION AND SCOPE OF FUTURE WORK

 \subsection{Future Work}

 There are numerous unexplored ideas that arise from our given work.
-We discuss some of these works that could arise as a result or adjacent to our research .
-Explore how the Phoneme posteriors and GoP scores could be used as vector inputs to Neural Network architectures such as Wav2Vec, HuBERT ,etc for improving Accented Speech Recognition.How alignments obtained from transformer based Neural architectures could improve GoP.Exploring the generalization capabilities of Neural Network architectures such as RNN and Transformers for posterior computation in GoP and improving correlation to human evaluators.Exploring the effect of different G2P models on the Lexicon creation,L.fst and decoding accuracy, GoP correlation.
+We discuss some of these ideas that could arise as a result or adjacent to our research. \begin{itemize} \item Further optimization of $L.fst$ to improve decoding. \item Methods involving On-the-fly Composition of the $L.fst$ and On-the-fly Rescoring can be easily alleviate some of the concerns during Online computation. \item Explore how the Phoneme posteriors and GoP scores could be used as speech features (vectors as inputs) to Neural Network architectures such as Wav2Vec, HuBERT ,etc for improving Accented Speech Recognition and potentially for Prosody related tasks. \item Exploring the generalization capabilities of Neural Network architectures such as RNN and Transformers for posterior computation in GoP. \item Future systems which could potentially utilize LLM's along with Lexicons for improve GoP.